ariary/HTTPCustomHouse/README.md

 ## Building request

-As `httpcustomhouse` use raw HTTP request as input you need to be able to construct them.
+As `httpcustomhouse` use raw HTTP request as input you need to be able to construct it.
 There are several ways:
 * Intercept request with `burp`, `mitmproxy` and save it to a file
 * [Use curl and an HTTP `echo-server` to see sending request and save it to a file](#use-echo-server)
 * Take inspiration from the templates present in `samples` directory